Most agent incidents aren’t “AI problems” — they’re permissions problems

-Memory is a product decision, not a technical checkbox
+Memory is a policy choice, not a feature checkbox

 | Approach | Best For | Strength | Trade-off |